 Trump calls for Russia to be reinstated to G7

-President Trump Friday called for Russia to be reinstated to the group of leading industrial national meeting at the G-7 summit in Quebec this weekend, saying the Kremlin “should be a part” of the talks.
+President Trump on Friday called for Russia to be reinstated to the group of leading industrial nations meeting at the G-7 summit in Quebec, saying the Kremlin “should be a part” of the talks.

 “It doesn’t matter what you call it.
-It used to be G-8, now Russia is out,” Trump told reporters on Friday morning at the White House.
+It used to be G-8, now Russia is out,” Trump told reporters on Friday morning as he departed for Canada.
 “Why are we having a meeting without Russia?
 Would recommend Russia should be a part of it.”

 Trump added: "Russia should be in this meeting.
 Whether you like it or not and it may not be politically correct, but we have a world to run.
 G-7 threw Russia out.
 They should let Russia come back in."